Babakjfard/weatherinfo_mcp/README.md

 ## Running Tests

-> **⚠️ Note for v0.1.0**: The test suite is not included in this initial release but will be available by request.

 The project includes a comprehensive test suite to verify MCP protocol compliance and functionality.
 Once available, use the following instructions:

 ### Prerequisites for Testing